About Shoreditch

 The Museum of the Home

 The Museum of the Home is located inside 300-year-old almshouses and showcases the history of domestic life across different eras.
-It is a large capacity venue with dining space for 400 and up to 1,000 standing and provides a unique space for conferences, networking or business socials.
+It is a large-capacity venue with dining space for 400 and up to 1,000 standing, and provides a unique setting for conferences, networking or business socials.

 Shoreditch Studios